Aldo-Aditiya/overthinking-thinking/src/site/notes/2 - General Archive/Quantitative Trading Series.md

 2022-12-08

 # Quantitative Trading Series
-I've dabbled a bit in quantitative trading, and here's some beginner's guide to help people start.
+I've dabbled a bit in quantitative trading.
+It's quite hard finding an encompassing beginner's guide, so here's my attempt at one.

+Still a work in progress though ✌️.

 - [[2 - General Archive/What is Quantitative Trading?\|What is Quantitative Trading?]]
 - [[2 - General Archive/Designing Quantitative Trading Systems\|Designing Quantitative Trading Systems]]